For more information contact:

 - WSU-Pullman Campus

-The department submits an IRI to HRS at the time a position requiring a background check is posted (see BPPM 70.05).
-The IRI should include the position number for the position being posted.
+The department creates an internal service delivery or submits an IRI to HRS at the time a position requiring a background check is posted (see the Workday Procurement Internal Service Delivery reference guide and BPPM 70.05).
+The internal service delivery or IRI should include the position number for the position being posted.
 If more than one position needing a background check is being posted, all position numbers are included on the IRI.
-When the background check is complete, HRS reviews the IRI to ensure the department is charged the correct amount.

 - WSU Non-Pullman Locations